ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 06 - Database Normalization - 3NF.md

 - **3NF**: No transitive dependencies; no attribute is functionally dependent on a non-key attribute.

 **Conclusion:**
 This table is *in 3NF*—none of the values violate 1NF, 2NF, or 3NF.
-However, it is **not in 4NF** because it contains a multivalued dependency (each student is independently associated with multiple hobbies and multiple courses).
+However, it is **not in 4NF** because it contains a `multivalued dependency - combinatorial redundancy` (each student is independently associated with multiple hobbies and multiple courses).
 This redundancy only gets resolved by 4NF decomposition.

 ---